Introduction to profiling tools for AMD hardware#

 ../../_images/mca-diagram-example.png

-In a nutshell, Omniperf provides details about hardware activity for a particular GPU kernel.
-It also supports both a web-based GUI or command-line analyzer, depending on the user’s preference.
-For up-to-date information on available Omniperf features, we highly encourage readers to view the official Omniperf documentation.
-Users are encouraged to submit issues, feature requests and we welcome contributions and feedback from the community.
+In a nutshell, rocprof-compute provides details about hardware activity for a particular GPU kernel.
+For up-to-date information on available features, we highly encourage readers to view the official rocprof-compute documentation.
+We welcome community engagement on GitHub through issues, feature requests, contributions, and feedback.

 Radeon™ GPU Profiler#

-Note Radeon™ GPU Profiler does have support for OpenCL™ and HIP applications but it requires running on AMD RDNA™ GPUs in the Windows environment.
+Note that the Radeon™ GPU Profiler does have support for OpenCL™ and HIP applications but it requires running on AMD RDNA™ GPUs in the Windows environment.
 Running HIP and OpenCL™ in the Windows environment is a whole blog series in itself and outside the current recommendation for HPC applications.
-For HPC workloads, we recommend programming with HIP in a Linux® environment on AMD Instinct™ GPUs and using Omniperf, Omnitrace or ROC-profiler profiling tools on them.
+For HPC workloads, we recommend programming with HIP in a Linux® environment on AMD Instinct™ GPUs and using rocprof-compute, rocprof-sys or rocprofv3 profiling tools on them.

 AMD uProf#